OWASP/samm/v2.0/beta/core/design/d-security-requirements.md

 You have an understanding of key security requirements.

 ### Activity
 Perform a review of the functional requirements of the software project.
-Identify relevant security requirements (i.e. expectations) for this functionality by means of interactions between business persons and security-aware people.
-These requirements will relate to the confidentiality, integrity or availability of the service or data offered by the software project.
-Requirements should state the objective to be achieved (e.g., "personal data for the registration process should be transferred and stored securely"), but not the actual measure to achieve the objective (e.g., "use TLSv1.2 for secure transfer").
+Identify relevant security requirements (i.e. expectations) for this functionality by reasoning on the desired confidentiality, integrity or availability of the service or data offered by the software project.
+Requirements state the objective (e.g., "personal data for the registration process should be transferred and stored securely"), but not the actual measure to achieve the objective (e.g., "use TLSv1.2 for secure transfer").

-Next to eliciting specific expectations, the functionality should also be reviewed from an attacker perspective in order to understand how the functionality could be misused.
-This in itself will enable you to identify extra protective requirements for the software project at hand.
+At the same time, review the functionality from an attacker perspective to understand how it could be misused.
+This way you can identify extra protective requirements for the software project at hand.

-Security objectives can relate to specific security functionality that is to be added to the application (e.g., "Identify at all times the user of the application"), but they can also relate to the overall behaviour and quality of the application (e.g., "Ensure that personal data is properly protected in transit"), which will not lead to new functionality to be added to the application.Security requirements It is important to ensure that all security requirements follow good practices for writing requirements in general.
-Specifically, they should be specific, measurable, actionable, relevant and time-bound (SMART).
-Beware of adding too general-purpose requirements that do not relate to the application at hand, e.g., by stating that the application should protect against the OWASP Top 10.
-While this is certainly true, it brings not much interesting to the discussion table.
+Security objectives can relate to specific security functionality you need to add to the application (e.g., "Identify the user of the application at all times") or to the overall behaviour and quality of the application (e.g., "Ensure personal data is properly protected in transit"), which will not lead to new functionality.
+Follow good practices for writing security requirements.
+Make them specific, measurable, actionable, relevant and time-bound (SMART).
+Beware of adding requirements too general-purpose to not relate to the application at hand (e.g., The application should protect against the OWASP Top 10).
+While they can be true, they don't add value to the discussion.

 #### Maturity Questions